not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT-JSON.md

 ## lane
-A lane provides the core sequencing functionality of TimeSeq.
-The *lane* will activate the `segments` in the order that they appear in the list.
+Lanes provide the core sequencing functionality of TimeSeq.
+A *lane* will activate the `segments` in the order that they appear in the list.
 Only one *segment* can be active within a *lane*, and when a *segment* completes, the *lane* will move on to the next *segment*.

 Several properties control how a *lane* executes:
 * `auto-start` defines if the *lane* should automatically be started when the script is started.